 \section{Abstract}

-The merger rate of stellar mass black holes binaries (sBHBs) inferred by the Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) suggests the need for an efficient source of sBHB formation.
+The merger rate of stellar-mass black hole binaries (sBHBs) inferred by the Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) suggests the need for an efficient source of sBHB formation.
 Active galactic nucleus (AGN) disks are a promising location for the formation of these sBHBs, as well as binaries of other compact objects, because of powerful torques exerted by the gas disk.
 These gas torques cause orbiting compact objects to migrate towards regions in the disk where inward and outward torques cancel, known as migration traps.
-We simulate the migration of stellar mass black holes (sBHs) in an analytically modeled AGN disk using an augmented N-body code that includes migration torques, a stochastic gravitational force exerted by turbulent density fluctuations in the disk, and inclination and eccentricity dampening produced by passages through the gas disk, in addition to the standard gravitational forces between objects.
-We find that sBHBs form rapidly in the disk as sBHs migrate towards the migration trap.
+We simulate the migration of stellar mass black holes in an example of a model AGN disk, using an augmented N-body code that includes analytic approximations to migration torques, stochastic gravitational forces exerted by turbulent density fluctuations in the disk, and inclination and eccentricity dampening produced by passages through the gas disk, in addition to the standard gravitational forces between objects.
+We find that sBHBs form rapidly in our model disk as stellar-mass black holes migrate towards the migration trap.
 These sBHBs are likely to subsequently merge on short time-scales.
-The process continues, leading to the build up of a population of over-massive sBHs. sBHBs that form in AGN disks could contribute significantly to the sBHB merger rate inferred by LIGO.
+The process continues, leading to the build-up of a population of over-massive stellar-mass black holes.
+The formation of sBHBs in AGN disks could contribute significantly to the sBHB merger rate inferred by LIGO.

 \keywords{black hole physics --- accretion disks --- galaxies:nuclei}